10 check-in exercises for agile retrospectives

 I learned this exercise from one of my role models, Lyssa Adkins.
 It’s kind of a cleverer version of the previous exercise.

 Move tables and chairs out of the way and mark a big ‘X’ in the middle of the floor.
-Then read out a statement, for example “I learned a lot this sprint”.
+Then read out a statement, e.g. “I learned a lot this sprint”.
 If people agree with the statement, ask them to move towards the centre.
 If they disagree, move further away.
 Then keep repeating with a few different statements.

-This can be a good way to start to a retrospective where you’re going to explore a particular area.
+This can be a good way to start a retrospective where you’re going to explore a particular area.
 Prepare a list of statements related to that area and people will be able to go into the next part of the retrospective with a clear view of where the others stand (quite literally!).

 Finally, let’s just point out that a check-in doesn’t always have to be about rating something.
 There are lots of other questions you can ask, for example:

 - What are you hoping to get out of this retrospective?